-- It should be possible to allocate this site given its location within Flood Zone 1 and nominal surface water flood risk. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.
+- Current and future risk from the unnamed watercourse must be fully modelled to ascertain the fluvial risk to the site.
+Assuming built development can avoid the modelled 1% AEP event plus climate change flood extent, it should be possible for the site to pass the exception test.
+No development should take place within 8 metres of the channel bank of Tinker Brook. - A drainage strategy will be required to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
+This may require surface water modelling based on layout plans and detailed design and consultation with the LLFA on required runoff rates, likely to be greenfield or betterment.
+The use of infiltration SuDS should be investigated. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.